Bio

 2025 DON’T BE ABSURD, Women Pulling at the Threads of Social Discourse Fibre exhibition, CAMP gallery, Nth Miami, USA

-2024 Vessels of Peace, Love and Unity, Coral Street Art Centre, Victor Harbour
+2024 Vessels of Peace, Love and Unity, Coral Street Art Centre, Victor Harbour, SA

 2022 Small Wonders, Wonderground Gallery, Barossa Valley, SA